anoop-pm/Scraptwitter/README.md

 # Scraptwitter

-This application for Scrap twitter data and create a dataframe to download different formate
+This application for Scrap twitter data and create a dataframe to download different formate .

+To get the real facts on Twitter, you want to scrape the data from Twitter.
+You Need to Scrape the data like (date, id, url, tweet content, user,reply count, retweet count,language, source, like count etc) from twitter.

-## Technologies
+## Build with

-snscrape,streamlit

-### INSTALLATON
+snscrape

+streamlit

+## How to Install and Run the Project

 pip install snscrape